-Those masks make me laugh out loud too…literally.
+Those wearing all those masks all wrong make me laugh out loud too…literally.

 Apparently they last for about fifteen minutes, and just make the wearers, apart from looking ridiculous, keep touching their face as they fiddle about with them – which is the exact opposite of what we should do.
 Go figure.

 They might be useful to stop all that kissing we are not supposed to being doing mind.
 Christ, I’ve been foot tapping, elbow bumping, and air snogging for ages.
 I’ll be glad to get back to a good old sloppy kiss and a cwtch soon let me tell you.